-When the stove runs at a low combustion rate, light brown stains may form, especially in the lower corners of the glass.
+When the insert runs at a low combustion rate, light brown stains may form, especially in the lower corners of the glass.
 This indicates that the fire has been smoky and some of the smoke has condensed on the glass.
 It also indicates incomplete combustion of the wood, which also means more smoke emissions and faster formation of creosote in the chimney.

-The deposits that form on the glass are the best indication of the fuel quality and success in properly using the stove.
-These stains can be cleaned with a special wood stove glass cleaner.
+The deposits that form on the glass are the best indication of the fuel quality and success in properly using the insert.
+These stains can be cleaned with a special wood insert glass cleaner.
 Do not use abrasive products to clean the glass.

 The goal should be having a clear glass with no brown stains.
 If brown stains appear regularly on the glass, something about the fuel or the operating procedure needs to be changed.
 When brown streaks are coming from the edge of the glass, it is time to replace the gasket around the glass.

-The glass gasket should be self-adhesive.
+Follow the instructions in section "3.1.3 Gasket" in the Wood Insert Installation and Operation Manual.
 Always replace the gasket with a genuine one.

-Do not clean the glass when the stove is hot.
+Do not clean the glass when the insert is hot.
 Do not abuse the glass door by striking or slamming shut.

-Do not use the stove if the glass is broken.
+Do not use the insert if the glass is broken.